odangitsdjang/learningrails/StepbyStep.md

 ```

 10. Add fonts folder in assets/ and make sure it is being processed by adding an extra line in application.rb

+11. Worked on more styling / css.

+12. Added Activeadmin gem to use with devise.
+Set up users